 There are a lot of Festivals in Finland throughout the year and these festivals range from traditional to art and music festivals, If you are planning to visit Finland soon, then, below is a list of festivals in Finland that you should not miss out on.
 In summer some of the best festivals in Finland take place with the exception of certain festivals like Christmas and New Year hence the best time to visit Finland would be between the months of June to August and if you want to experience a Finland Christmas or the New Year then the Months from December to January is ideal as you will be able to see the Northern Lights as well.

-Best Festivals to enjoy in Finland
+11 Best Festivals In Finland

-If colours, happy faces and festivities are your thing, you better hop onto the Finnish Bandwagon.
+If colors, happy faces and festivities are your thing, you better hop onto the Finnish Bandwagon.
 Festivals in Finland will give you an experience of a lifetime, one you wouldn’t definitely want to miss!

 1. Midsummer Festival